TypeStrong/ts-loader/README.md

 ts-loader supports the latest and greatest version of TypeScript right back to v1.6.
 (Including the [nightly build](http://blogs.msdn.com/b/typescript/archive/2015/07/27/introducing-typescript-nightlies.aspx).)

-A full test suite runs against the following versions of TypeScript each night (and on each pull request):
+A full test suite runs each night (and on each pull request).
+It runs both on Linux ([Travis](https://travis-ci.org/)) and Windows ([AppVeyor](https://www.appveyor.com/)), testing ts-loader against the following versions of TypeScript:
 - TypeScript 2.0
 - TypeScript 1.8
 - TypeScript 1.7